simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

   The ``rubygem-toml`` package must be present on your puppet compile servers for the Grafana puppet module to function properly.

+  On your puppet master, you can install the toml gem by i executing ``puppetserver gem install toml``.

   If you do not install this via Kickstart, you will need two runs of Puppet to complete the Grafana installation since the TOML Ruby Gem will not be able to be installed prior to Puppet loading.

 .. warning::
-  Do **not** point Grafana directly at your Logstash node unless you have a single-node deployment.
+  Do **not** point Grafana directly at your Elasticsearch node unless you have a single-node deployment.

   Grafana has the ability to put **extreme** loads on your Elasticsearch infrastructure with poorly formed queries and should be connected to a node that is not used for ingest.
+This is also helps prevent any vulnerabilities in Grafana from providing direct access to your Elasticsearch infrastructure.

 Targeting your Grafana host or hostgroup, apply the following :term:`Hiera` settings.